United States federal power system

 Western Area Power Administration

-owner United States federal government
+owner United States government

 powerSalesPriority preference customers

-primaryRegionServed Western United States
+primaryRegionServed western United States

 purpose electric power transmission